SimonBarnett/Madeira-AWS/nodejs/mailer/README.md

 # mailer

 ## Overview
-Email sending abstraction.
+Email sending layer.

 ## Purpose
-- Consistent interface for transactional emails
+Provide a clean interface for sending emails from background jobs.
-- Support for HTML, attachments, and inline images

-## Usage
+## Notes
-Mainly called from SQS email handler.
+Do not call directly from API routes — use SQS instead.

 ---
 *Part of the hierarchical documentation on the `feature/documentation` branch.*